crizzy9/.dotfiles/SHORTCUTS.md

 ## when a directory is selected if a session startup script exists run that else use the default startup script
 ## ignore startup script with -c command
 ## create a toml file in $XDG_CONFIG_HOME/sesh/sesh.toml
-## add a default startupscript and path specific startup scripts
+## add a default startupscript and path specific startup scripts in the toml file in `[[startup_scripts]]` array
-## then create a script folder with tmux commands that will get executed on startup
+## then create a script folder with tmux commands that will get executed on startup and link them in the toml file
+## execute terminal commands with send-keys by navigating to the respective pane/window using selectp or selectw
 ## more details on formatting at https://github.com/joshmedeski/sesh#configuration

 # tmux fzf